Xabaril/BeatPulse/README.md

 ```

 For more information about *BeatPulse* configuration and other features ( cache, authentication, etc ) see the [specific documentation section](./doc/beatpulse.md).

-> You can check version changes and compatibility on [ChangeLog](/doc/changelog.md).

 ## UI